Should gumbo be thick or soupy?

 • Experimenting with different ingredients and techniques is the key to perfecting your own gumbo recipe.

-See also Drying a Phone in Rice
+See also Steaming Fish in a Rice Cooker

 Guidelines for making gumbo